Frequently Asked Questions

 A: When you sign up with us, it’s a continuous agreement, so there is no set end date.
 This is because learning a musical instrument is a long-term commitment and a process of continuous improvement so it would be wrong to set the expectation of an end date.

 However, during the period of your first four lessons you can cancel at any time and pay only for lessons up until that point.
-After this you can cancel your lessons at any time by giving us four weeks notice in writing.
+After this you can cancel your lessons at any time by giving us one months notice in writing.

 Q: How long is each lesson?